WerWolv/ImHex/README.md

 - nlohmann json
 - Python3

-Find all in one dependency installation scripts for Arch Linux, Fedora, Debian/Ubuntu and/or MSYS2 in [dist](dist).
+Find all in one dependency installation scripts for Arch Linux, Fedora, Debian/Ubuntu, Homebrew and/or MSYS2 in [dist](dist).

 After all the dependencies are installed, run the following commands to build ImHex: